n3urovirtual/n3urovirtual/README.md

 Below you can find some of my personal/professional projects that might be of interest to you:

-:point_right: [**Here**](https://github.com/n3urovirtual/child_ANT) is a computerized cognitive task I designed using PsychoPy that measures the efficiency of the three attention networks.
+:point_right: [**Here**](https://github.com/n3urovirtual/child_ANT) is a computerized cognitive task I designed using PsychoPy that measures the efficiency of the three attention networks + a Python script to analyze the behavioral data.

 :point_right: [**Here**](https://github.com/n3urovirtual/Edge_Detection_Application) is a web application I created that performs edge detection in user-provided images.